Financial and Organizational Information Regarding Our Hospital

 Alternative Proxy for IRS Form 990

-Since our organization recently restructured under a 501(c)(3) corporation, the IRS Form 990 is not available until early 2020.
-The 2018 Qualified Rural Hospital Organization Expense Tax Credit Proxy for IRS Form 990 is included as an alternative to meet the reporting requirement.
+Since our organization recently restructured under a 501(c)(3) corporation in 2019, the IRS Form 990 is not available until later in 2020.
+The 2019 Qualified Rural Hospital Organization Expense Tax Credit Proxy for IRS Form 990 is included as an alternative to meet the reporting requirement.

 List of Hospital Joint Ventures and Ownership Interests